maheen055/maheen055/README.md

 ### 👩‍💻✨ What I'm Up To:
+- 📱 Working on crafting an iOS app—soon to be a vibrant social media platform!
 - 🌱 I’m currently building my own website!
 - 👯 I participate in coding challenges and I am always open to collaborate on projects
 - 🍔🥗🍜 Fun fact: I love cooking!